DaniqueJ-R/milestone_proj_3/README.md

 * **Password Reset Page** – Currently shows success even if the email is not registered.
 Needs conditional check before showing confirmation.

-* **Dropdown Filtering Issue** – Dropdown reloads the page and adds notes correctly, but filtering still does not work reliably.

 * **Pending Notes Dashboard** – Does not display “No pending notes” when expected.
 Only shows if there are no Approved notes as well.

 * **Mobile Theme Dropdown** – After selecting a theme, the nav doesn’t automatically close.
 Left as-is for now, but may be improved later.